• Home

 People

 The decision-makers in charge of your business's ERP system are not always the everyday users.
-If the ERP system you choose to implement fails to meet the needs of your users across all areas of the business the likelihood of them using the system to its full capability is low.
-This presents room for a wasted investment which could have significantly scaled your business to the next level.
+If the ERP system you choose to implement fails to meet the needs of your users across all areas of the business, the likelihood of them using the system to its full capability is low.
+This presents room for a wasted investment.

-The users should be considered, or you may come up against resistance to using the system that you have just invested a lot of money into.
-Many are initially resistant to change, with some of your employees stuck in their ways and unwilling to change how things are done because if it works, why change it?
-This outlines the issue of educating your staff about how and why an ERP system can benefit not only your business as a whole but also how it helps support them in their job role.
+The users should be considered, or you may come up against resistance to using the system.
+Many are initially resistant to change, with some of your employees stuck in their ways, because if it works, why change it?
+This outlines the issue of educating your staff about how and why an ERP system can benefit not only your business but also how it helps support them in their job role.
 A huge part of this is good training, which your chosen partner can provide.

-Involve your staff, let them see their views have been considered and keep those who will be using the software involved in the process – talk to your staff and keep them up to date.
-Getting your staff on side is half the battle and will help with successfully implementing ERP software.
-This ultimately leads to improved processes and a more efficient workforce.
+Involve your staff, let them see their views have been considered and keep those who will be using the software involved in the process.
+Getting your staff on side will help with successfully implementing ERP software - ultimately leading to improved processes and a more efficient workforce.

 Processes

-Generally, processes within a business are the route of how things get done.
+Generally, processes within a business are the route by which things get done.
 Many organisations will not have reviewed their processes for a long time, because "it's the way it's always been done".

-Putting these processes in the spotlight can identify weaknesses and vulnerabilities which may be costing you money.
+Implementing an ERP solution is a process transformation project.
+Putting your processes in the spotlight can identify weaknesses and vulnerabilities which may be costing you money.
 This provides scope for your ERP software solution - the issues identified will need addressing with the ERP software itself.

-Improving processes provides many intangible benefits, including improved time saving, reduction in errors and easier tasks which can ultimately result in tangible benefits such as money saved.
-For example, you could get your product to market quicker and at a lower price because you've reduced time from your processes.
+Improving processes provides many intangible benefits, including improved time saving, reduction in errors and easier tasks, which can ultimately result in tangible benefits such as money saved.
+For example, you could get your product to market quicker and at a lower price because you've reduced the time from your processes.

 Systems